 This course relates specifically to health and aged care workplaces, with a strong focus on issues and hazards relevant to nursing, and is designed to equip elected HSRs and Deputy HSRs with an understanding of the OHS regulatory framework.
-It is also designed to provide participants with the skills required to implement effective hazard control strategies in the workplace.
+It is also designed to provide participants with the skills and knowledge required to contribute to improved safety outcomes.

 About the elected Health and Safety Representative role